When are onions ready to harvest? Where do you store onions?

 Harvest onions when their tops begin to turn yellow and fall over!
 Then, onions need to be “cured” to store through winter without rotting.
 In a few easy steps, our article (with video) will explain how to harvest and prepare your bulbs for storage.
 We’ll also tell you how to make an onion string!

 When harvesting onions, there is no perfect size, just pull when they are big enough to suit you.
 You can eat fresh onions immediately.

-You can harvest onions to use fresh as soon as they’re big enough.
-For storage however, wait until they flop over and start to go brown at the edges.
+For storage however, wait until the bulbs grow and mature.
+The tops will flop over and start to go brown at the edges.
 Leave them for a week, then carefully dig them up using a fork.
 Spread out the bulbs on the soil surface, or on a wire rack for better ventilation, and let them dry in the sun for one more week.
 If the weather is wet dry them under cover instead, for instance in a well-ventilated greenhouse or tunnel.
 Handle onions with care to prevent bruising.

 How to Cure Onions

 Onions need to be ‘cured’, or dried, to prepare them for storing.
 You can dry onions on racks or on layers of newspaper in a well-ventilated greenhouse, hoop house or cold frame.

 - Spread the onions out as much as possible.
 When the skins have become papery, the leaves are totally shriveled up, and the roots are dry and wiry, they are ready to store.
 This can take up to two weeks.